Constantine Andreou: Life in France (1945–2002)

 Andreou has also participated in the Biennales of Antwerp, the Netherlands, Paris, Venice, and Yugoslavia.

 Later years and death (2002–2007)

-Constantine Andreou returned to Athens, Greece, in 2002.
+Constantine Andreou returned to Greece in 2002.
 He died on 8 October 2007 at his house in Athens, Greece.

 Legacy

 In 2004, Andreou created the "Costas Andreou Foundation" with the stated goal to promote his work in the arts and the significance of sculpture and painting worldwide.
-The foundation is also to recognize young and upcoming artists every 3 years with an award, based on the decision of an international judging committee.
-The first time the award was given in March 2008.
+The foundation was also to recognize young and upcoming artists every 3 years with an award, based on the decision of an international judging committee.
+The first award was given in 2008.